blast-cu/blast-cu.github.io/_pages/mlpacheco.md

 #### About Me

-I am an Assistant Professor in the [Department of Computer Science](https://www.colorado.edu/cs/) at the University of Colorado Boulder.
-I lead the [Boulder Language and Social Technologies](https://blast-cu.github.io/) research group, and collaborate with amazing colleagues and students in the broader [Boulder NLP community](https://www.colorado.edu/research/bouldernlp/).
-I am also a Faculty Fellow at CU's [Institute of Cognitive Science](https://www.colorado.edu/ics/), and affiliated faculty in the [Department of Information Science](https://www.colorado.edu/cmci/infoscience).
+I am an Assistant Professor in the [Department of Computer Science](https://www.colorado.edu/cs/) at the University of Colorado Boulder, where I lead the [Boulder Language and Social Technologies](https://blast-cu.github.io/) research group.
+I am fortunate to be part of the thriving [Boulder NLP community](https://www.colorado.edu/research/bouldernlp/), working alongside outstanding colleagues and students.
+I also am a Faculty Fellow at CU's [Institute of Cognitive Science](https://www.colorado.edu/ics/), and affiliated faculty in the [Department of Information Science](https://www.colorado.edu/cmci/infoscience).

 Before joining CU, I was a Postdoctoral Researcher at [Microsoft Research NYC](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-york/).
 I completed my PhD in Computer Science at [Purdue University](https://www.cs.purdue.edu/), and my BSc. in Computer Science and Engineering at the [Universidad Simon Bolivar](http://www.usb.ve/) in Caracas, Venezuela, where I was born and raised.